Skip to main content

 3. List of replies

-•2022 NHRC’s Parallel Responses to the List of Issues with the Consideration of the ICCPR&ICESCR 3rd Report
+•The NHRC’s Parallel Response to the List of Issues with the Consideration of the ICCPR and ICESCR Fourth Report

 4. Review meeting